Skip to content

 The following diagram illustrates the flow in a nutshell:

-Before implementing SSO with Scalekit, prepare your development environment with the necessary credentials and SDK.
-This setup process ensures secure communication between your application and Scalekit authentication platform.
+1. Before implementing SSO with Scalekit, prepare your development environment with the necessary credentials and SDK.
+Sign up and get API credentials from the Scalekit dashboard.

 npm install @scalekit-sdk/node